aiplanethub/introduction-to-python-intermediate/sets-a-data-structure-in-python/228-Sets - Introduction & Defining in Python.md

 print(list2)
 ```
-The above list (i.e., list2) does not contain any duplicate elements.
+The above list (i.e., list2) contains no duplicate elements.

 ## Sets in Python